Oasis (band): 1996–1999: Be Here Now and The Masterplan

 After the conclusion of the Be Here Now Tour in early 1998, amidst much media criticism, the group kept a low profile.
 Later in the year, Oasis released a compilation album of fourteen B-sides, The Masterplan.
 "The really interesting stuff from around that period is the B-sides.
 There's a lot more inspired music on the B-sides than there is on Be Here Now itself, I think," said Noel in an interview in 2008.

-It was during this time period that Noel lived at Supernova Heights in Belsize Park with his then wife Meg Matthews.
-Noel Gallagher lived at this property between 1997 and 1999 which was known for raucous celebrity parties with guests such as Kate Moss, Rhys Ifans, Lisa Moorish and fellow band The Charlatans.
-The house was eventually sold in 1999 to Davinia Taylor.

 1999–2001: Line-up change and Standing on the Shoulder of Giants

 In early 1999, the band began work on their fourth studio album.
 First details were announced in February, with Mark Stent revealed to be taking a co-producing role.
 Things were not going well and the shock departure of founding member Paul "Bonehead" Arthurs was announced in August.
 This departure was reported at the time as amicable, with Noel stating Arthurs wanted to spend more time with his family.
 Arthurs' statement clarified his leaving as "to concentrate on other things".
 However, Noel has since offered a contradicting version: that a series of violations of Noel's "no drink or drugs" policy (imposed by Noel so that Liam could sing properly) for the album's sessions resulted in a confrontation between the two.
 Two weeks later the departure of bassist Paul McGuigan was announced.
 The Gallagher brothers held a press conference shortly thereafter, in which they assured reporters that "the future of Oasis is secure.
 The story and the glory will go on."

 After the completion of the recording sessions, the band began searching for replacement members.
 The first new member to be announced was new lead/rhythm guitarist Colin "Gem" Archer, formerly of Heavy Stereo, who later claimed to have been approached by Noel Gallagher only a couple of days after Arthurs' departure was publicly announced.
-Finding a replacement bassist took more time and effort: the band were rehearsing with David Potts, but he quickly resigned, and they brought in Andy Bell, former guitarist/songwriter of Ride and Hurricane#1 as their new bassist.
-Bell had never played bass before and had to learn to play it (with Noel since saying, "I was amazed that Andy was up for actually playing the bass y’know, cos he's such a good guitarist"), along with a handful of songs from Oasis' back catalogue, in preparation for a scheduled US tour in December 1999.
+Finding a replacement bassist took more time and effort: the band were rehearsing with David Potts, but he quickly resigned, and they brought in Andy Bell, former guitarist/songwriter of Ride and Hurricane #1 as their new bassist.
+Bell had never played bass before and had to learn to play it (with Noel since saying, "I was amazed that Andy was up for actually playing the bass y'know, cos he's such a good guitarist"), along with a handful of songs from Oasis's back catalogue, in preparation for a scheduled US tour in December 1999.